4k1/wufuzzer/README.md

     test/test.d      -> as a 'test/test.d/' directory pattern
     ```

 - `fixed` : Depends on its `type` option.
-Basically, scanner will be loaded it as a directory and file path pair.
+Basically, scanner will be loaded it as a path-pair of the directory and the file.
   - e.g. (`type`=`mixed`)
     ```
     test.php         -> as a 'test.php' file pattern